Zachhi/RayCasting/README.md

 ### Dependencies

+* Windows
+* Visual Studio 19 or above
-SFML (Simple and Fast Multi-Media Library) 2.5.1 or later is required in order to run this program.
+* SFML (Simple and Fast Multi-Media Library) 2.5.1 or later is required in order to run this program.
 You can install SFML here: https://www.sfml-dev.org/download/sfml/2.5.1/
+* Since we are using Visual Studio, download the Visual c++ 15 from the sfml website

+**If you don't have access to Visual Studio, or are on linux, scroll to the top to find the other version**

-### Installing
+### Installing and Executing

-* Download the code from github, or clone the repository
+* Download the source code from github, or clone the repository into Visual Studio
-* link SFML with the project depending on what enviroment you are using
+* Import into Visual Studio
+* Build according to your need (x86 or x64)
-* I used Visual Studio...a simple 5 minute tutorial for linking SFML with a Visual Studio project can be found here: https://www.youtube.com/watch?v=YfMQyOw1zik
+* A simple 5 minute tutorial for linking SFML with a Visual Studio project can be found here: https://www.youtube.com/watch?v=YfMQyOw1zik

-### Executing program

-* Once everything is installed and set up, simply compile the .cpp and .h files and run "main.cpp"
+* Click the run button at your top and the program should start

 ## Authors